samjameswilliams/samjameswilliams/README.md

 - I’m interested in learning SQL but never seem to get around to it
 - I am a christian

 I'm planning on making this repo the place where I store my faith and work related notes.
-Over the years I've lost so many useful notes I've made on this, that and the other I thought I'd try going digital.
+Over the years I've lost so many useful notes I've made on one thing and another I thought I'd try going digital.
 Also means that when I build my notes into html using Sphinx it'll be searchable.